 - Accurate record keeping and data entry on an online survey, by recording varroa mite counts, strength of colonies, outdoor temperature

-- Proficient in basic beekeeping, At least 2-3 years of experience in beekeeping, NY Bee Wellness Tier I graduates will be asked first
+- Proficient in basic beekeeping, At least 2-3 years of experience in beekeeping.

 - Use of either oxalic acid dribble or HopGuard II, according to prescribed protocol, on newly hived packages